 An Imperfect Gospel?

 But what did John Wesley preach?
 Was it not that all men are sinners in need of cleansing and forgiveness, dead in trespasses and sins and separated from God?
 And did he not present Jesus as the only way to come to God for reconciliation?
-If he preached that people had to “make a decision” to repent and come to Jesus, isn’t that what God himself did to Israel? “turn back, turn back from your evil ways; for why will you die, O house of Israel?”
+If he preached that people had to “make a decision” to repent and come to Jesus, isn’t that what God himself did to Israel? “…turn ye, turn ye from your evil ways; for why will ye die, O house of Israel?”
 (Ezek 33:11).
 Whether or not Wesley preached a “perfect” gospel, the essential elements were there, sufficient for sinners to behold Christ as Saviour and to come to him in repentance and faith.
 But what does the bible say about this?

 On one occasion during the ministry of Jesus, a man who was unknown to the disciples was casting out devils in Jesus’ name.
 John told Jesus, “we forbad him, because he followeth not us”.
-Mark goes on to tell us, “But Jesus said, ‘Do not forbid him; for no one who does a mighty work in my name will be able soon to speak evil of me.
-For he that is not against us is for us’” (Mark 9:39).
+Mark goes on to tell us, “But Jesus said, “Forbid him not: for there is no man which shall do a miracle in my name, that can lightly speak evil of me.
+For he that is not against us is on our part” (Mark 9:39).

 John Wesley was saved by faith in Christ through believing the gospel; he preached that same Christ to thousands, multitudes of whom were likewise saved.
 God would not have used an unholy instrument to bring revival, although he can and does use unsaved people to bring about his purposes.
 Two notable examples are Nebuchadnezzar of Babylon, who was God’s servant to destroy Israel and take them captive to Babylon (Jer 25:9); and the Persian conqueror, Cyrus the Great, who was God’s servant to restore Israel from their captivity in Babylon (Isa 44:28-45:4; 2 Chron 36:22-23).

 John Wesley lamented that he neither loved God nor knew him, but he didn’t reckon on the faithfulness of the One in whom he had put his trust all those years before in Aldersgate Street.
 He has long since died and gone to be with the Saviour he said he didn’t love but who loved him.
 Now he does love God; now his heart is overwhelmed with love for his Saviour and his God.
 Now he doesn’t need faith because he beholds him face to face every moment and he will for all eternity.
-On the day he died, John Wesley heard those words that every Christian hopes to hear: “Well done, good and faithful servant; you have been faithful over a little, I will set you over much; enter into the joy of your master” (Matt 25:21).
+On the day he died, John Wesley heard those words that every Christian hopes to hear: “Well done, thou good and faithful servant: thou hast been faithful over a few things, I will make thee ruler over many things: enter thou into the joy of thy lord” (Matt 25:21).
 And when he looks around him to see what heaven is like, he’ll see thousands of saints who, on earth, sat in the fields or in homesteads or nonconformist church buildings or his own chapel in Bristol, listening to him eagerly as he presented Christ to them as crucified Saviour and who responded in faith.
 His days of weary toil on earth as he constantly rode on horseback to every corner of Britain to reach sinners wherever he could find them, the days of doubt and confusion as he forgot that Christ is faithful and that he was safe in the palm of God’s hand every moment of his life (Jn 10:28-29), will all be as nothing for the joy that is set before him.

 Hendrie, Edward, 2018, “The Greatest Lie on Earth: Proof That Our World is not a Moving Globe”, Great Mountain Publishing, Copyright 2016, 2017, 2018, by Edward Hendrie.